 Think of it as a smaller all-purpose chef’s knife for controlled, detailed work.

-A paring knife is generally between 2 and 4 inches long, and needs to be extremely sharp because it is light, and won’t cut with its weight.
+A paring knife is generally between 2” and 4” long, and needs to be extremely sharp because it is light, and won’t cut with its weight.

 A paring knife can have many different shapes, including a straight edge, curved edge like a chef’s knife, or a turned down edge.
 A chef’s knife will always be used on a cutting board, but you will often use a paring knife in your hand for a task like peeling an apple.